theAppleToThei/Stat-Magic/README.md

-StatCard
+Stat Magic
 ========
-A "geeky" app for Android.
-TBA.
+A new video game/reality game app for mobile phones.